ericklein/air_quality/readme.md

 - [P2]112820: data logged to SDLOG is not uniquely identified
 - [P2]112820: pin 2 conflict on Adafruit 4650, not sure about 2900
 - [P2]112920: Anonymize TARGET_XXX defines
+- [P3]060321: Change sample rate to 30 minutes in production

 ### Feature Requests
 - [P3]100720: MQTT QoS 1